Domiko7/2024-logia-domiko-submission/README.md

 ----------------------------------

 # Program and Literature List
-## Subject Competition in Informatics "LOGIA" for Students of Grades IV–VIII of Primary Schools in the Mazowieckie Province, School Year 2024/2025
+## Subject Competition in Informatics "LOGIA" for Students of Schools in the Mazowieckie Province, School Year 2024/2025

 ### Main Objectives:
 - Understanding, analyzing, and solving problems through logical, abstract, and algorithmic thinking.